Gain Capital / Open ECry Trading Service

 The above message indicates that you have been logged out because you are connected to the Gain Capital FIX server in another copy of Sierra Chart.
 Only one connection is allowed at a time.
 If you have any questions about this, you must contact Gain Capital.
 Sierra Chart support cannot help with this.

-These messages indicate various other reasons you cannot connect.
+These messages above indicate various other reasons you cannot connect.
+Follow the instructions below to resolve the connection problem.

 - Select File >> Disconnect to prevent connection attempts.